innateessence/pycron/README.md

 # pycron

+## What is this

-* Just a fun project for supporting cron syntax for python threads
+* Just a fun project for supporting cron-ish syntax for python threads
 * In other words, this is a (cron-ish) task scheduler avaliable in pure python

+## Why does this exist

+* I typically don't want to work on massive projects for free.
+But I love programming.
+* I may want this or something close to it within the next couple years
+* Maybe someone else thinks this is cool and copies whatever they like

 ## Quickstart